Moringa is an incredible superfood, but nobody is mixing in Moringa powder just for its taste.

 - Put the tea in a mug and cover it with boiling water.

 - Add honey to taste, if you like it sweet.

 - Let steep for 5 to 10 minutes depending on personal preference.

 - Once steeped, remove the tea leaves from your cup and enjoy!

-Helpful video on how to make your own tea blend incase you get stuck.
+Helpful video on making your own tea blend in case you get stuck.